codefoster/codefoster.com/source/_posts/npm-win10-error.md

  3.9.5
 ```

 My workaround is simply to type `bash` and get into Ubuntu where I have node and npm.
-There&#39;s not really any disadvantage to this either since it operates on the same directory structure.
-I&#39;m loving this Bash on Ubuntu on Windows thing.
+There's not really any disadvantage to this either since it operates on the same directory structure.
+I'm loving this Bash on Ubuntu on Windows thing.